DavidLGoldberg/qolor/README.md

 ## TODO

+*   Table and aliases with numbers see this [issue](https://github.com/atom/language-sql/issues/30).
+This was working and will probably be fixed, so not going to make a workaround.

 *   Custom styling of underline / border.

 *   Better handling of colors.
 Possibly hue blending etc.  Leverage theme